beecave-homelab/custom-patterns/create_git_commit/system.md

 - Review the EXAMPLE, TYPES, and FORMAT sections.
 - Select the appropriate commit type based on the changes.
 - Write a 10 to 15 word description in past tense of the changes made.
-- Construct the commit message by following the FORMAT.
+- Construct the commit message.

 # OUTPUT INSTRUCTIONS